April is Distracted Driving Awareness Month: What You Need to Know

 - Controlling streaming music by touching the phone

 It is permissible for drivers to listen to streaming music through their car radio and view their cell phone display for GPS navigational purposes.

 Drivers that violate the Hands-Free Georgia Act will receive fines and points on their license.
 First offenders are assessed a $50 fine and 1 point on their license.
 A first offense will usually be dropped if the driver obtains a hands-free device.
 The fine for a second offense is $100 and 2 points are levied on the license.
 A third conviction leads to a $150 fine and 3 points.

 Distracted Driving Injuries

 In some cases, distracted drivers cause deadly crashes or life-altering injuries.
-It is important that you contact our personal injury lawyers at Allen & Scofield Injury Lawyers, LLC if you have been injured in an automobile accident because of distracted driving.
+It is important that you contact our Allen & Scofield Injury Lawyers, LLC if you have been injured in an auto accident because of distracted driving.
 We have the time, dedication, and resources to help our clients achieve full compensation for their losses.
 Contact us today at (404) 419-6674 or use our online contact form to schedule your appointment.